-The Gwrando programme was created as part of the United Nations Decade of Indigenous Languages and to allow artists to listen and learn from the many endangered indigenous languages of the world.
+The Gwrando programme was created as part of the United Nations Decade of Indigenous Languages and to allow artists to listen and learn from the many endangered Indigenous languages of the world.
 Find out more about each individual artist’s journey here:

 Researched and listened to the culture of her mother’s mother-tongue in Zambia with the Gawa Undi and the Chewa People listening to their concerns, thoughts, hopes for the present and future within a fast changing environment.